robandpdx/aws-serverless-web-hosting-plus-contact/README.md

 | SAM configuration environment [default]: | Y |

 ## GitHub actions continuous delivery
-Before you setup github actions, go grab the index.html from your S3 bucket and check it into git.
-During the deploy of the cloudformation template, the API gateway URL and google reCaptcha client key values were put into that file.
+Use the [GitHub actions worklflow](.github/workflows/main.yml) to setup continuous delivery from your website GitHub repo to your S3 bucket.
+This workflow is made to build a [Jekyll](https://jekyllrb.com/) website, but you can modify it to build your static site generator of choice.

 Look at the output of the cloudformation stack to find the `IAMUser`.
 Then setup [AWS programatic credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for that user.
-AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, should be [set as encrypted secrets on your github repo](https://docs.github.com/en/actions/reference/encrypted-secrets).
+AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, should be [set as encrypted secrets on your website GitHub repo](https://docs.github.com/en/actions/reference/encrypted-secrets).

 Look at the output of the cloudformation stack to find the `CloudFrontDistributionId` and `S3Bucket`.
 Edit `.github/workflows/main.yml` with those values.
 Region too.

-## Running the site locally
-1. run `cd web`
-1. run `npm install`
-2. run `gulp`
-3. run `gulp dev`

-#### Gulp Tasks
-- `gulp` the default task that builds everything
-- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
-- `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
-- `gulp js` minifies the themes JS file
-- `gulp vendor` copies dependencies from node_modules to the vendor directory

-NOTE: Delete the web/node_modules directory or the deploy will fail due to too much crap.
+Look at the output of the cloudformation stack to find the `APIUrl`.
+Use the `APIUrl` in your contact form to post the form contents.

 ## Deleting the stack
 When you delete the stack it will probably fail to delete.
 Don't worry.
 You need to do two things after the stack fails to delete: